binarynonsense/bn-blog/_posts/2014-08-29-micro-review-book-unwritten-tales-critter-pc.md

 ---

-Pretty good prequel to the first game and longer than I expected from some reviews I'd read."
+Pretty good prequel to the first game and longer than I expected from some reviews I'd read.

 ![screenshot]({{ site.baseurl }}/images/posts/critter_01.jpg)